 Failure to hand over a phone that is seen on the school site, will result in an immediate callout of a senior member of staff and a consequent same day detention.
 The student will be placed into isolation by that member of staff.
 In the isolation room the student will be expected to hand over their phone immediately.
 Refusal to hand over the phone once in isolation may result in a fixed term exclusion.
 Students who persistently breach policy are at risk of being referred to the Inclusion Centre or in more serious cases of persistent breaches, fixed term exclusions may be considered.

-Mobile phones that are found in the school and whose owner cannot be located should be handed to Student Reception.
+Mobile phones that are found in the school should be handed in to either Student Reception or Main Reception.